This article originally appeared on VICE UK

 Ozlem's comments echo a tension mentioned by most of the women I spoke to.
 Once they've decided to "come out" as trans, they've got to grapple with the limitations of working in an industry that doesn't offer them legal protection, when they struggle to find work elsewhere.
 Until sex workers are offered protection granted to other people in high-risk jobs, Oyku also has the feeling that life won't get safer for trans women in Turkey any time soon.

-"In the same way that a miner can go hundreds of metres underground despite the risks to feed his family, we do sex work," she says.
+"In the same way that a miner can go hundreds of meters underground despite the risks to feed his family, we do sex work," she says.
 "It's dangerous.
 We know it.
-But as long as the stigma lingers, we continue to get excluded and bullied in all walks of life, sex work will remain the only way of making money."
+But as long as the stigma lingers, we continue to get excluded and bullied in all walks of life, and sex work will remain the only way of making money."
 That said, Oyku is still grateful for what she has achieved in life.
 In her 40s, she's more comfortable than she has ever been.
 Although she still does sex work, she also makes money from a farming business she set up in her hometown in eastern Turkey.

 Seda, who arrived at the shelter around the same time as Ozlem, is hopeful, too: "I am 44 but I still look like a model.
 You'll now publish my photos somewhere.
 The world will know about us.
 Who knows what the future holds?" she says, laughing.

 Obviously, it's not all giggles and wig stands.
-But in the face of a rapidly gentrifying neighbourhood where rent prices and changing demographics may push the LGBT+ community out altogether, the women at the shelter say they're doing their best.
+But in the face of a rapidly gentrifying neighborhood where rent prices and changing demographics may push the LGBT+ community out altogether, the women at the shelter say they're doing their best.

 "There was a time I slept with five winebibbers in a row for a piece of bread.
 If you'd asked me in my 20s, I wouldn't have known if I was going to be alive by the time I was 40," Oyku says.
 "I thought about moving to Germany to make my life easier, but I won't.
 I couldn't live anywhere outside Turkey.
 At times I'm heartbroken, but I still love my country.
 It's our duty to do our best to change things and benefit our community.
 If we don't, who will?"